Yellowjacket Emergency Pantry (YEP)

 Interested in becoming a patron?
 Please contact Peter Buchanan, Civic Engagement Coordinator on (406) 896-5817 or email@example.com for more information.

-Students fighting food insecurity, often just require the knowledge that services exist.
+Individuals fighting food insecurity, often just require the knowledge that services exist.
 The most effective way to support students is to inform them of the Yellowjacket Emergency Pantry.
 Feel free to print and share these Yellowjacket Emergency Pantry flyers: